Skip to content

 Temporary Forks

-Consensus involves both technical and social aspects.
-The code sets the rules, but the community decides whether a rule change creates a new version or a new chain.
+Consensus is both technical and social.
+The code may enforce rules, but the community chooses if a change to the rules makes a new version or fork.

 Difficulty Adjustment

-Bitcoin tries to create one block every 10 minutes.
-However, mining power changes as new hardware is added, miners leave, or mining shifts to different places.
+Bitcoin attempts to time one block every ten minutes.
+But mining power will vary as hardware is added to the network, miners drop off, or mining moves globally.

-Bitcoin fixes this by changing the difficulty every two weeks.
-If blocks are too fast, the puzzle is harder.
-If blocks are too slow, it’s easier.
+Bitcoin addresses this by adjusting difficulty every two weeks.
+If blocks are generated too quickly, the puzzle will be more difficult.
+If blocks are slow, it will be easier.

 Mining has become competitive because:

-• Hardware went from CPUs to GPUs to ASICs (hashing machines).
+• Hardware evolved from CPUs to GPUs to ASICs (hashing machines)

 Mining Pools

-Since solving a block is luck, solo mining is like buying lottery tickets—you might win once in years.
-Mining pools let miners join and share rewards.
+As mining a block is a matter of luck, solo mining is essentially buying lottery tickets and hoping you win once every few years.
+Mining pools allow miners to group together and claim rewards.

 This system serves two main purposes:

-Bitcoin’s supply is 21 million coins, and coins are made more slowly through “halving.”
-This goes on until about 2140.
-Other networks use designs.
-Ethereum's block rewards, “gas,” and its policy have changed through upgrades.
+Bitcoin's maximum supply is 21 million coins.
+Newly created coins become available at a steadily decreasing rate through "halving."
+This process continues until roughly 2140.
+Other networks use similar mechanisms.
+Ethereum's block rewards, known as "gas," and issuance policy have shifted with upgrades.

 The Network Layer

-Consensus includes more than simply miners.
-It also depends on how the network is organized: who stores the data, who checks transactions, and how information moves through the system.
+Consensus is not only about miners.
+It relies on how the network is structured as well: who stores data, who validates transactions, and how information flows through the network.

 Key roles: